Lauren Barnes: 2016–2025

 On May 15, 2021, Barnes became the second player in NWSL history to play in 150 regular season matches and the first to do so playing for a single club, the Reign.
 By the end of the 2023 season Barnes had appeared in more matches, started more matches, and played more minutes than any player in the 11-year history of the NWSL.

 She has served as the captain for Seattle Reign FC since the 2022 season, and on January 10, 2023, she signed a two-year contract extension through the 2025 season.
 On October 10, 2025, Barnes made record-extending 250th regular-season NWSL appearance.
 Three days later, the Reign announced that Barnes would retire at the end of the 2025 season.

 International career

 Barnes has represented the United States at the U-15, U-20, and U-23 levels.
 In 2010, she helped lead the U-23 team to the 2010 Four Nations Tournament title.
 In 2016, she received her first senior national team call-up for the 2016 SheBelieves Cup, but did not make an appearance.

 Coaching career

 In 2012, she was an assistant coach for Division I team, UC Riverside.
 She has served as a trainer for Beast Mode Soccer along with former teammate Beverly Yanez.

+In July 2026, Barnes returned to her longtime club Seattle Reign as an interim assistant coach under Laura Harvey for the rest of the season.

 Other work

 Barnes has been an environmental advocate and spearheaded sustainability initiatives with Reign and the NWSL.
-In July 2024, she became a co-owner of USL W team, Salmon Bay FC.
+In July 2024, she became a founding co-owner of USL W League team Salmon Bay FC.
+In July 2026, she played three matches for Salmon Bay during their run to the USL W League title.